 But his somewhat intellectual and scholarly, though not well-schooled brother, Ervil, was the one who found most, if not all of the scriptures that would support Joel’s claims to be “The One Mighty and Strong.”

 (The coming of such a Prophet is spoken about by Joseph Smith in Mormon Scriptures.)
-Ervil also wrote up the doctrinal pamphlets, such as “Priesthood Expounded,” and was Joel’s mouth piece.
-He also did the main missionary work so the cult could get off the ground.
+Ervil also compiled the doctrinal pamphlets, such as “Priesthood Expounded,” and was Joel’s mouth piece — did the main missionary work that got the cult off the ground and on the map.

 In other words, my Uncle Ervil was the golden goose that made Uncle Joel’s “Church” have any success at all.
 Ironically enough, he was also the one, later on, to do the most to bring Joel’s church/cult right back down!*

 My mother’s other brothers, as well as her father, Dayer LeBaron, had also each claimed to be The One Mighty and Strong Prophet to prepare the world for the return of Christ.
 However, none of these other cults made it off the ground!

 *(You may use your search engine for more information on this Raid, for I won’t be getting into it until later on in my memoir blogs.)

 *Colonia LeBaron, itself, was founded by my grandfather, Alma Dayer LeBaron, in 1944.
 You may check Wikipedia and others sites for more history, details, pictures, etc., to do with this topic.